SUSYUSTC/stabilizer_gs/README.md

 # Stabilizer-Ground-States

-This is the GitHub repo for "Stabilizer ground states: theory, algorithms and applications" by Jiace Sun, Lixue Cheng, and Shi-xin Zhang.
+This is the GitHub repo for "Stabilizer ground states: theory, algorithms and applications" by Jiace Sun, Lixue Cheng, and Shi-Xin Zhang.
 [Paper Link](https://arxiv.org/abs/2403.08441)

 ## Usage